-Even at her most suggestible times – during a post-coital smoke and after a shower – Liz resisted his appeals with poise.
-But as Vienna Day loomed her irritability surged.
+Even in her most suggestible moods – during a post-coital smoke and after a shower – Liz skillfully resisted his appeals.
+But her irritability surged as Vienna Day loomed.
 The pressures were piling up.
 She’d lost track of this, miscalculated that.
-Monsieur le secrétaire‘s constant shuttling between Vienna and Geneva complicated things.
+Monsieur le secrétaire’s constant shuttling between Vienna and Geneva complicated things.
 She had trouble deciding what to keep and discard.
 She suspected the servants were pilfering.

 Cat resigned himself to becoming her long-distance lover.

 Three evenings before the move she arrived at his apartment feeling testy.
-Always particular about her hair and make up, she looked – by her usual standards – unkempt.
+Always particular about her grooming, she looked – by her usual standards – unkempt.

 Her complaints about the tiresome bureaucracy involved in this routine move to a nearby country had themselves become tiresome.
 But Cat always let her vent.
 Now she returned to that theme.
 Tonight, though, his concerns were more immediate.
 He started massaging her shoulders, pressing his thumbs on the back of her neck the way she liked.
 He whispered, “I can help you forget all that.”